-Ford Mustang Mach-E costs, insurance, warranty & tax
+Ford Mustang Mach-E review: running costs & insurance

 Charging and company-car tax costs for the Mustang Mach-E are rock-bottom, but insurance could be bit pricey and warranty coverage is only average

 Like all electric cars, the Mustang Mach-E will be significantly cheaper to run than petrol or diesel-engined equivalents, but it's certainly not the very cheapest electric car to run.
-For one, its high list price means finance repayments (as a private buyer) or company-car tax (as a business user) will be higher than for some alternatives.
+For one, its high list price means finance repayments (as a private buyer) or company-car tax (as a business user) will be higher than for some alternatives, despite slotting into the lowest 2% Benefit-in-Kind bracket.

 Ford Mustang Mach-E insurance group

-The Mustang Mach-E is rated in insurance groups from 33 for the entry-level car to 40 for the range-topper.
+The Mustang Mach-E is rated in insurance groups from 37 for the entry-level car to 47 for the range-topper.
 That compares to groups 19-21 for Ford's plug-in hybrid family SUV, the Kuga, so coverage will inevitably be a bit more expensive, all else being equal.
-It will be cheaper to cover than a Tesla Model 3, though, as the American car is rated in groups 48 to 50 – pretty much the highest there is.
+Unless you opt for the GT, the Mustang Mach-E will generally be cheaper to cover than a Tesla Model Y, which is rated in groups 46 to 49 – pretty much the highest there is.

-Those hoping to keep their car longer will note that the Hyundai Kona Electric (five years/unlimited miles) and Kia e-Niro (seven years/100,000 miles) both offer more comprehensive coverage.
+Those hoping to keep their car longer will note that the Hyundai Ioniq 5 (five years/unlimited miles) and Kia EV6 (seven years/100,000 miles) both offer more comprehensive coverage.
 You can buy an extended warranty once the initial cover runs out, however, and the Mach-E's battery is covered by a separate eight-year/100,000-mile guarantee, which protects you against a serious reduction in its capacity to hold charge.

 A 'Ford Protect Service Plan' is available for up to three years, letting you choose between monthly payments (available online only) or an upfront lump sum.
 Either way, Ford says, it's cheaper than paying for the required services individually.

-Like all fully zero-emissions cars, the Mustang Mach-E is exempt from UK road tax (also known as Vehicle Excise Duty, or VED) for now – although that could always change in the future, as the proportion of electric cars on the road continues to increase.
+Like all fully zero-emissions cars, the Mustang Mach-E is exempt from UK road tax (also known as Vehicle Excise Duty, or VED) until 2025.
+It’s also exempt from things such as the London Congestion Charge and Ultra Low Emissions Zones (ULEZs) for the time being, too.

 In This Review